setrar/build-your-own-bare-metal-cloud-using-a-raspberry-pi-cluster-with-maas/README.md

     python3 -m pip install maaspower
 ```

-Verify it worked with maaspower –version.
+Verify it worked with `maaspower –version`.
 We won’t try to start maaspower yet, because we need a config file which we will create below.

-Note that, if you leave your terminal and come back later, you will need to activate the virtual environment again: source ~/maaspower/bin/activate.
+Note that, if you leave your terminal and come back later, you will need to activate the virtual environment again: `source ~/maaspower/bin/activate`.

-## Configure maaspower
+### Configure maaspower

 We need to configure maaspower so that it can map REST calls from MAAS to physical ports on the MEGA4.
 The configuration file needed might look like the following if you have two RPis.
-Notice the subtle difference in the uhubctl commands, with the -p parameter controlling which physical USB port is being referenced.
+Notice the subtle difference in the `uhubctl` commands, with the -p parameter controlling which physical USB port is being referenced.

 ```yaml
 # yaml-language-server: $schema=maaspower.schema.json